jhumelsine/jhumelsine.github.io/_posts/2023-09-07-essential-design-patterns.md

 I [learned the design patterns](https://jhumelsine.github.io/2023/08/24/its-your-move.html) via other online resources.
 Some of the design patterns are like hammers and screwdrivers in my [toolbox](https://jhumelsine.github.io/2023/08/29/toolbox.html).
 I use them in many of my designs.
 Other patterns, not so much.
 These less used tools are still great tools to have even if I don't use them as often.

 Everyone will have their own favorite set of design patterns, but here are the seven that I personally feel are essential to all developers.
 When I rattled off some of them in a Zoom call a few weeks ago, my friend Scott Harden blurted out **FACTS** as an acronym, which covered most of them.
-When I considered the entire list, I make a few adjustments, and here they are in this acronym order:
+When I considered the entire list, I made a few adjustments, and here they are in this acronym order:
 * **D**ependency Injection
 * **F**açade
 * **F**actory Method